-Improves cognitive flexibility and control
+Improves cognitive reflexes and attention span

 PHONICS, VOCABULARY and IRREGULAR VERBS